GospelSounders/adventhymnals/content/03.church-hymnal/03.101-200/01.101-110/06.There's-a-Song-in-the-Air/docs.md

 ---
+title: |
-title: 106.
-There's a Song in the Air
+    106. There's a Song in the Air - Church Hymnal 1941
 metadata:
-    description:
+    description: |
+        Church Hymnal 1941 106.
+There's a Song in the Air.
+There's a song in the air!
+There's a star in the sky!
+There's a mother's deep prayer  And a baby's low cry!
+And the star rains its fire  While the beautiful sing,  For the manger of Bethlehem  Cradles a King!
+    keywords:  |
-    keywords: Church Hymnal, There's a Song in the Air, There's a song in the air!,
+        Church Hymnal 1941, adventhymnals, advent hymnals, There's a Song in the Air, There's a song in the air!.
     author: Brian Onang'o
 ---

+#### Advent Hymnals
 ## 106. THERE'S A SONG IN THE AIR
+####  Church Hymnal 1941,

 ```txt

 1.
 There's a song in the air!
 There's a star in the sky!